Print This Page

 Banff National Park, Sulfur Mountain gondola ride

-With an evening in Banff, experience the revelery of Canadian culture at a showing of “Oh Canada Eh.”
-This dinner show features a two hour musical celebration of songs written or made famous by Canadians.
-You’ll meet singing Mounties, lumberjacks, hockey players, the loveable child heroine, Anne of Green Gables, and many other famous Canadian characters for a whirlwind adventure through the sights and sounds of Canada.
-While you are enjoying the show, our performers also serve you a delicious meal, including fresh Atlantic haddock, Manitoba roasted chicken maple chocolate mania cake and many more delectable Canadian treats.
+Experience a lighthearted look into Canadian culture at a showing of “Oh Canada Eh?”
+This dinner show is a two-hour musical celebration of songs written or made famous by Canadians.
+You’ll meet singing Mounties, lumberjacks, hockey players, the loveable Anne of Green Gables and many other famous Canadian characters for a whirlwind adventure through the sights and sounds of Canada.
+While you are enjoying the show, the performers also serve you a delicious meal of local cuisine.

 Go lake-hopping among emerald-colored waters and alpine peaks